nuwbie-11/RestaurantsReactJs/README.md

 ### Font Awesome
 - in this app i used `fontawesome` to provide icons
-- to install please read the [document](https://fontawesome.com/v5/docs/web/use-with/react)
+- to install please read the [documention](https://fontawesome.com/v5/docs/web/use-with/react)
 - Install extras for brands like github.
 And to doing it you can do `npm install --save @fortawesome/free-brands-svg-icons`

+### Vercel
+- In this app i also use `vercel` to provide deploys to vercel itself
+- to insall please read the [dicumentation](https://vercel.com/guides/deploying-react-with-vercel)
+- or you can type `npm i -g vercel`
+- then go to terminal and go to project folder then type `vercel`

 ## Main Features